Issues

 • Public Safety

-Safety means low crime and high trust—support responders, require professional standards, and use accountability tools.
+Safety means low crime and high trust through support for responders, required professional standards, and use of accountability tools.

 I define safety as low crime and high community trust.
 I support body cams everywhere because they protect officers and residents.
 We should invest in what reduces crime and recidivism: prevention first, then training, then specialized response pilots where they work.